JackGruber/Joplin-Tools/README.md

 # Joplin python tools

-Various python tools for joplin.
+Various python tools for Joplin.
 For the communication with Joplin the API is used.

 ## Additional modules